s-victor/TinyPedal/docs/customization.md

 `Max Queue` sets maximum number of sound files in playback queues.
 Default is `5` sound files.
 This option only takes effect after clicked any `Set` button.

 `Playback volume` sets output volume for sound file.
-This option takes effect when next sound file is played.
+This option takes immediate effect when adjusted.

 ## Fuel calculator